f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab03.rst

    Arcadia application is now exposed through the NGINX Ingress Controller on HTTP!

-   NGINX Ingress Controller URL (replace with the nginx-ingress EXTERNAL-IP): ``https://EXTERNAL-IP/`` or ``https://EXTERNAL-IP/``
+   NGINX Ingress Controller URL (replace with the nginx-ingress EXTERNAL-IP): ``https://EXTERNAL-IP/`` or ``http://EXTERNAL-IP/``

 3. HTTPS with Active Monitors

    NGINX Plus can periodically check the health of upstream servers by sending special health-check requests to each server and verifying the correct response.

-   Create NGINX Ingress Controller with Https with Active Monitors:
+   Create NGINX Ingress Controller with HTTPS with Active Monitors:

    In the terminal window, copy the below text and paste+enter: